1 - 2

 This 4.2-mile round-trip route will take you to the best viewpoints along Vagt Lake and give you a welcome break from society.

-If, however, you want to make this run as easy as possible, you can reach the first view of Vagt Lake in just 1.4 miles one-way, for a round-trip run of 2.8 miles.
-The run begins from a conveniently-accessible trailhead right off the highway on the shores of the much larger Lower Trail Lake.
+If, however, you want to make this hike as easy as possible, you can reach the first view of Vagt Lake in just 1.4 miles one-way, for a round-trip hike of 2.8 miles.
+The hike begins from a conveniently-accessible trailhead right off the highway on the shores of the much larger Lower Trail Lake.

 The trail begins as a crushed gravel path, but after rolling along mildly, it will start to climb up the hillside on a narrow singletrack trail.
 This trail is rooty and a bit rough in places with a few exposed stones, but the footing is quite good and the trail is usually well-maintained.